Active Substance: strontium ranelate

 What is the risk associated with Protelos?

-The most common side effects with Protelos (seen in between 1 and 10 patients in 100) are headache, disturbances in consciousness (fainting), memory loss, nausea (feeling sick), diarrhoea, dermatitis (inflammation of the skin), eczema (flaky skin rash), venous thromboembolism (blood clots in the veins) and increased blood creatine-kinase levels (an enzyme found in muscle).
+The most common side effects with Protelos (seen in between 1 and 10 patients in 100) are headache, disturbances in consciousness (fainting), memory loss, nausea (feeling sick), diarrhoea, dermatitis (inflammation of the skin), eczema (flaky skin rash), venous thromboembolism (blood clots in the veins), increased blood creatine kinase levels (an enzyme found in muscle) and myocardial infarction (heart attack).
 For the full list of all side effects reported with Protelos, see the package leaflet.

 Protelos must not be used in people who are hypersensitive (allergic) to strontium ranelate or any of the other ingredients.
 It must not be used in patients who have or have had venous thromboembolic events (problems due to the formation of blood clots in the veins, such as in the legs or lungs).
 It must not be used in people who are temporarily or permanently immobilised, such as people on bed rest or recovering from surgery.